-1.4 Does the regulatory regime distinguish between openended and closed-ended Alternative Investment Funds (or otherwise differentiate between different types of funds or strategies (e.g. private equity v hedge)) and, if so, how?
+1.4 Does the regulatory regime distinguish between open-ended and closed-ended Alternative Investment Funds (or otherwise differentiate between different types of funds or strategies (e.g. private equity vs. hedge)) and, if so, how?

 Yes.
 As set out in question 1.1 above, the Spanish legal system distinguishes between open-ended and closed-ended AIFs, regulated, respectively, by Law 35/2003 and Law 22/2014.
 Each law establishes different types of structures and, among others, the requirements, aspects and procedures of each of these entities.
-Neither the Spanish regulator (the CNMV) nor Law 22/2014 (AIFs) nor Law 35/2003 (UCITS) have included a specific definition of an Alternative Investment Fund ("AIF"), which is provided for by the AIFMD.
-In our understanding, all collective investment schemes which are not UCITS should be classified as AIFs.
+Neither the Spanish regulator (the CNMV) nor Law 22/2014 (AIFs) nor Law 35/2003 (UCITS) have included a specific definition of an Alternative Investment Fund, which is provided for by the AIFMD.
+In our understanding, all collective investment schemes which are not UCITS should be classified as AIFs; venture capital entities should be added to this category.

-The open-ended AIFs are those whose object is the collective investment of the funds raised from the public and whose operation is subject to the principle of risk sharing, and whose units, at the request of the holder, are repurchased or reimbursed, directly or indirectly, out of the assets of these undertakings.
-Open-ended AIFs may adopt the form of either an investment fund or an investment company, and can be financial or non-financial, depending on their purpose and on whether or not they invest in financial instruments or assets.
+Open-ended AIFs are those whose object is the collective investment of the funds raised from the public and whose operation is subject to the principle of risk sharing, and whose units, at the request of the holder, are repurchased or reimbursed, directly or indirectly, out of the assets of these undertakings.
+Openended AIFs may adopt the form of either an investment fund or an investment company, and can be financial or non-financial, depending on their purpose and on whether or not they invest in financial instruments or assets.

-The closed-ended AIFs are those collective investment entities that, lacking a commercial or industrial goal, raise capital from investors, through an advertising activity, to invest in all types of financial and non-financial assets, according to a defined investment policy.
+Closed-ended AIFs are those collective investment entities that, lacking a commercial or industrial goal, raise capital from investors, through an advertising activity, to invest in all types of financial and non-financial assets, according to a defined investment policy.

-Law 22/2014 designates close-ended AIFs as "Entidades de Inversión de Capital Cerrado or "EICC", establishing the following types: (i) closed-ended investment funds ("Fondos de Inversión de Capital Cerrado" or "FICC"); and (ii) closed-ended investment companies ("Sociedades de Inversión de Capital Cerrado" or "SICC").
-In addition, Law 22/2014 establishes two types of closedended entities focused on private equity activity: ("Entidades de Capital Riesgo" or "ECR"); and companies ("Sociedades de Capital Riesgo" or "SCR").
+Law 22/2014 designates closed-ended AIFs as "Entidades de Inversión de Capital Cerrado or "EICC", establishing the following types: (i) closed-ended investment funds ("Fondos de Inversión de Capital Cerrado" or "FICC"); and (ii) closed-ended investment companies ("Sociedades de Inversión de Capital Cerrado" or "SICC").
+In addition, Law 22/2014 establishes two types of closed-ended entities focused on private equity activity: "Entidades de Capital Riesgo" or "ECR"; and companies ("Sociedades de Capital Riesgo" or "SCR").